TeamDominant/Wiki-mkdocs/docs/nothing.md

-# *Here you will find: tips, programs, and fixes for Nothing Phone issues.*

-Test menu: *#*#0#*#*
+# Nothing.tech

 ## Battery Drain

-If you have recently purchased the Nothing Phone 1, it might be running a very old firmware version, possibly as outdated as 1.0.2.
+If you have recently purchased the Nothing Phone Series, it might be running a very old firmware version, which is the reason for weird performance.
 Increased battery consumption may occur until you update to the latest version.

 *We also recommend doing the following:*

 1. Clear the cache and storage of the Nothing Launcher.
-2. Clear the cache and delete the data of Google Play Services.
+2. Clear the cache and delete the data of Google Play Services. *if os is fresh installed*
 3. Clear the cache of Google Play Services for AR.
 4. Set the battery usage mode for Nothing Launcher to "RESTRICTED."
 5. Disable notification access for Nothing Launcher.